 Carotenuto is currently on the board of directors with Florida Animal Control Association.

-Director of Education, Humane Society of Vero Beach and Indian River County
+Executive Director, Humane Society of Vero Beach & Indian River County

 Kate Meghji joined the Humane Society of Vero Beach & Indian River County in January 2019, and prior to that served as executive director of the Lawrence Humane Society in Kansas for 4 years, where she oversaw a $7.5M capital campaign to build a new, state-of-the-art shelter, increased adoptions by more than 30%, and achieved and maintained a live release rate of more than 93%.
 Kate began her sheltering career right after college at the Champaign County Humane Society in Illinois in 2005.

 Kate's passions include coalition-building, using data to make informed decisions to improve animal welfare and capacity for care within a shelter environment, and utilizing evidence-based best practices to change and save lives.

 Kate holds an M.B.A. from University of Illinois in Urbana and a B.S. in Molecular Biology and Biochemistry from Evergreen State College in Washington.

 President / CEO, Humane Society of the Treasure Coast